-There are a lot of recipes you can improvise with, but when it comes to Sicilian Cannoli it has to be authentic.
-That’s why I’ve spent a fair amount of time experimenting and researching and on this journey I’ve realized that in order to share the recipe, it is important to know some background of this recipe first.
+There are a lot of recipes you can improvise with, but when it comes to Sicilian Cannoli, it has to be authentic.
+That’s why I’ve spent a fair amount of time experimenting and researching, and on this journey, I’ve realized that to share the recipe, it is important to know some background of this recipe first.

 The history of the well-known Sicilian Cannoli

-The heritage of the famous Sicilian cannoli goes way back and it Moorish Harem, Monasteries, and a special kind of flour.
+The heritage of the famous Sicilian cannoli goes way back, and it’s Moorish Harem, Monasteries, and a special kind of flour.

 They are officially called Cannoli Siciliani in Sicily.
 One is sufficient, even though their sizes vary from 3.5 – 7.8 inches (9-20 cm).
-It is also known as cannolo in common, even though it is singularly cannolo.
+It is also commonly known as cannolo, even though it is singularly cannolo.
 It is a complicated story.
 It starts with one and ends with the entire dish.

 They are available all over the world, but you should still try them right where they were made.
 Similar story to the one of Sorbillo and L’Antica Pizzeria Da Michele.
 It’s about more than self-suggestion.

 Every food has a story.
 The history of Sicilian Cannoli is found in Caltanissetta.
 This gives another perspective on the delicious pastry.
-It can be accompanied with chocolate, candied fruit and bits of Italian pistachio.
+It can be accompanied by chocolate, candied fruit, and bits of Italian pistachio.

-Caltanissetta, located in central Sicily is often referred to as the birthplace of Cannoli.
-This delicious delight is often called “Moses’ staff” or “King’s scepter”.
+Caltanissetta, located in central Sicily, is often called Cannoli’s birthplace.
+This delicious delight is often called “Moses’ staff” or “King’s scepter.”

-Although there are many myths and legends about the origins of this delicious delicacy, there are also some historical facts that can be trusted: Caltanisset was established by Arabs.
+Although there are many myths and legends about this delicious delicacy’s origins, some historical facts can be trusted: Caltanisset was established by Arabs.
 There was likely (sadly) a harem that housed the emir and the women who were responsible for creating the cannoli recipe.
 Some Arabic words are still spoken today by the local population.

 Caltanissetta used to be a strategic outpost and one of the largest Arab centers in Sicily.
 Pietrarosa is one of the most significant castles in Sicily.
 It was built in the 9th Century as a military watchtower on the Salso River, which is where the city was developed.
 Only a remnant of the “Redstone” is left today.

-The hollow shell was created by wrapping the dough in a thick, imported, and cultivated sugarcane.
-This grew in the surrounding areas, creating tube-shaped biscuits that have a crunchy, bubbly, rough surface that resembles volcanic craters.
+The hollow shell was created by wrapping the dough in thick, imported, and cultivated sugarcane.
+This grew in the surrounding areas, creating tube-shaped biscuits with crunchy, bubbly, rough surfaces resembling volcanic craters.